JetBrains/kotlin/docs/fir/pcla.md

 - Type variables are gathered from the call tree of the supplied *nested* call.
 - Variable fixation is not allowed if the TV is *deeply related to any TV from the outer CS*.
-- All the lambdas belonging to the supplied call need to be analyzed during this completion.
+- Analysis of all lambdas belonging to the supplied nested call *is forced even if some input types are not properly inferred*.
 - We don't run completion writing in this mode.

 ### Limitation on variable fixation